Categories

 Sunday Ticket + RedZone bundle

-For those signing up to the NFL Sunday Ticket + NFL RedZone bundle, the bad news is that watching RedZone will count as one of the two Sunday Ticket streams.
-If more than one Sunday Ticket stream is required, YouTube TV members may find they are better off signing up to the Sports Plus add-on instead of the Sunday Ticket and RedZone bundle.
+For those signing up to the NFL Sunday Ticket + NFL RedZone bundle, watching RedZone will count as one of the Sunday Ticket streams.

 Sports Plus includes RedZone